mbdivya17/Excel-Atliq-Hardware-Project/README.md

 - Added finance data to data model using power query.
 - Used DAX function for calculating appropriate measures.
 - Derived fiscal months and quarters in dim_date table using power pivot.
-- Created P & L Statement by Fiscal Year Report,P & L statement by Market report and P & L statement by quarters report using Pivot table.
+- Created P & L Statement by Fiscal Year Report,P & L statement by Market Report and P & L statement by Quarters Report using pivot table.

-Purpose of finance analytics : Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+Purpose of finance analytics : Aid in benchmarking against industry peers and previous periods foundation for budgeting and forecasting.

 Role of reports:Align financial planning with strategic goals instill confidence in the organization's financial outlook.